A Gift Guide for the Busy Small Business Owner (What to Gift Yourself This Year in Life & Business)

 Your website is your digital home base, and it should be working on your behalf every single day.

-• Squarespace – My go-to platform for building websites that scale with your business.
-I’ve used it for my own website, blog, and marketing hub since 2015.
-Multiple pricing tiers to grow with you!
+Squarespace – My go-to platform for building attractive websites that scale with your business.
+I’ve used it for my own website, blog, email campaigns, online store, scheduling and marketing hub since 2015.
+Multiple pricing tiers and various add-ons to grow and evolve with you, and fairly easy to work with.

 See also: Why Your Business Needs a Website That Works for You.